 The actual mechanism to power the mine is maintained in the mine office building.
 A 6V 5Ah sealed lead acid battery powers the necessary motors and pumps.
 The battery can be charged with a 9V solar panel or an auxiliary CC/CV power supply.
 The roof lifts off the mine office for access to the electronics and motors.

 The mine office has an external chimney.
-This chimney can periodically show smoke.
-A smoke generator that uses glycerine as a fuel and an e-cigarette heating coil generates the smoke.
+This chimney was designed to periodically show smoke.
+A smoke generator that uses glycerine as a fuel and an electronic heating coil generates the smoke.
 The chimney operates on a timed cycle.
 Smoke will show for about 40 seconds every 5 minutes.

 The crusher operation and the smoke operation can be each independently activated with manual switches.
 Optionally, timed programmed operation on a recurring daily basis or other periodic basis is also possible.
 Electronic control circuits and switches located within the mine office are used to program this type of operation.

 The mine office door can be opened as can the lids to the two ore boxes set near the mine office.
 The top cover to the water tower can also be removed to add water to the system and service the float safety switch found within.